zkutasi/homelab/automation/ansible/README.md

 - `run-ping.sh` - The very first thing to do is to check your inventory setup, whether the IPs work or not
 - `run-fact-gathering.sh` - Useful to get all the magic variables and facts Ansible would get automatically.
-- `common-run-playbook.sh` - A wrapper script to execute a playbook.
+- `common-ansible-run-playbook.sh` - A wrapper script to execute a playbook.
 By default it runs with check-mode and diff-mode.
 Check the usage of it if needed.

 ## Notable comments